 What is a Retroactive Medical Withdrawal?

 A Retroactive Medical Withdrawal allows a student to be withdrawn for health reasons for a prior term that the student recently completed.
 Retroactive Medical Withdrawals may be considered when there are documented medical/mental health circumstances which may have substantially impacted a student’s ability to successfully meet their academic requirements and receive credit for the term.
 Retroactive Medical Withdrawals require a substantial level of documentation from a medical provider.
 A Retroactive Medical Withdrawal is different from a Medical Leave of Absence where the student is seeking to withdrawal from courses while still enrolled in those courses.

 If approved, the student will be withdrawn from all courses for the term and a grade of “WD” entered for all courses.
-There are no partial retroactive withdrawals; a student approved for for a retroactive withdrawal will lose credit in all courses for the relevant term.
+There are no partial retroactive withdrawals; a student approved for for a retroactive withdrawal will forgo credit in all courses for the relevant term.
+There are no financial adjustments or refunds.

 Considerations Prior to Requesting a Retroactive Medical Withdrawal:

 - Financial Aid and Scholarships: Students are typically expected to complete a certain percent of the classes they attempt to maintain their financial aid status.
 Students should consult with Financial Aid to determine the likely impact of a Retroactive Medical Withdrawal on their ability to remain eligible for aid.

-- Academic Progress: : A by taking a Retroactive Medical Leave of Absence may delay a student’s academic plans, thus extending the time to graduation.
+- Academic Progress: Taking a Retroactive Medical Leave of Absence may delay a student’s academic plans, thus extending the time to graduation.
 While away, students may be able to transfer credits earned from home institutions.
 Students should consult with their academic advisor or the Academic Advising Center to complete a graduation plan or learn more about transfer of credits.

 - Academic Standing: All academic standing status decisions will remain in effect pending the outcome of a final decision.
 Students who are on probation or who may have been suspended will remain on suspension pending the outcome of the request for withdrawal.